-- Review of numeracy, literacy and broader curriculum along with ICT capability; - Raising levels of attainment and closing gaps, including those arising as a result of Covid; - Review of staffing levels in the light of continuing budgetary pressures; - Wellbeing of staff and children following the traumas of the pandemic; - Continued development of systems for tracking and monitoring pupil attainment; - Feasibility of structural / organisational changes to create greater sustainability e.g. PAN reductions.
+- 1. Review of numeracy, literacy and broader curriculum along with ICT capability including, but not limited to the implementation of "Little Wandle" phonics across two of our settings - 2.
+Raising levels of attainment and closing gaps, including those remaining as a result of Covid - 3.
+Review of staffing structures in the light of continuing budgetary pressures and in developing the best possible provision for our children - 4.
+Development of our estates, including but not limited to the refurbishment of EYFS outdoor areas - 5.
+Wellbeing of staff and children - 6.
+Continued development of systems for tracking and monitoring pupil attainment.

 The Directors/Trustees set the strategic objectives for the trust in their Five-Year Trust Development Plan and progress against these is reviewed via CEO/Executive Head reports termly.
-During last year these were reviewed and revised for relaunch in September 2022.
-But for the period 2018 - 2022 these are to: -
+These were reviewed and revised and relaunched in September 2022.
+They are to: